 How should a petition look?

-Petitions should be written (not in pencil), typed or printed and contain the request of the peitioners.
+Petitions should be written (not in pencil), typed or printed and contain the request of the petitioners.

 What will happen if a petition doesn't conform to these conditions?

 A petition which does not conform to these conditions is not valid and may not be accepted by Council.
-If you are concerned about any of the above issues, a Petition Template (38KB) is available to download and use which conforms to the Local Law.
+If you are concerned about any of the above issues, a Petition Template is available to download and use which conforms to Council’s Meeting Procedure Local Law.

 How do I get my petition to a Council meeting?

-In order to make sure your petition goes before Council, you must give the original (signed) petition to your Councillor who will table it at the next appropriate Council meeting.
+In order to make sure your petition goes before Council, you must give the original (signed) petition to a Councillor of your ward who will table it at the next appropriate Council meeting.

 Every Councillor presenting a petition must write his or her name at the beginning of the petition or letter.

-Councillors must present the petition or joint letter to the Governance Unit before being presented to Council to ensure the correct resolution with referral to the correct department.
+Councillors must present the petition or joint letter to the Statutory Compliance Unit before being presented to Council to ensure the correct resolution with referral to the correct department.
 The Councillor may then present the petition or joint letter to Council.
 Petitions can also be presented by Council Officers.

 What happens to the petition at a Council meeting?